Azure/ASE_automation_for_AP5GC/README.md

 10. The inputs to be given in excel format & validations of input will be done as part of the script.

 ## Prerequisites
 1. A Windows laptop.
 You will need Administrator rights over your machine.
-Make sure that Excel and PowerShell 5 are installed.
+Make sure that Excel is installed.
-2. PowerShell 5.
+2. PowerShell 5.x.
+(Other versions of PowerShell are not supported.)
 You may already have it installed: run PowerShell from the Start menu and use the `$PSVersionTable` command to verify the version.
 3. The ImportExcel and Azure Resources (az.Resources) Powershell modules.
 To verify, run PowerShell as an Administrator and then execute the following:

    ```